-Starfighter Inc. was in preproduction for three years while we worked with our physicist to create designs for scientifically accurate future spacecraft and weapons and perfected our game’s astrophysics.
-And to prototype fun and accessible game play in the more challenging setting of ship and weapon performance in near zero gravity and zero friction.
-Following the preproduction work, we began actual production two years ago, and in that time we showcased our single-player tutorial at last year’s PAX East in the Alienware booth, and this year we demoed our first multiplayer demo at PAX East.
-We are asking for $150,000 to complete the basic game, which will include a single-player interactive tutorial and 3x3 multiplayer missions.
-We have a number of stretch goals that, if met, will allow us to expand the game in several ways to match our ultimate vision.
+Two years ago we began actual production of the core game and have been perfecting the gameplay ever since.
+We showcased our single-player tutorial at last year’s PAX East in the Alienware booth, and this year we demoed our first multiplayer demo at PAX East.
+We are asking for $150,000 to complete the core game, which includes a single-player interactive tutorial and 3v3 multiplayer missions.
+We have a number of stretch goals that, if met, will allow us to expand the game in several directions to reach our ultimate vision.
 While it’s true that $150k does not even come close to representing a realistic game budget, it is sufficient for us to complete what we’ve already put years into developing.
 Your support will help facilitate our immediate goals, and hopefully beyond.

 REALISTIC SPACE COMBAT

 Great science fiction begins with respecting the science, and great simulator games are faithful to the reality they portray.
 Starfighter Inc’s setting, ships, weapons, tactics, and even the reasons for conflict are based on believable extrapolations and predictions of what is actually possible in next 150-200 years.